Blog Post Thumbnail

 So, what’s the main idea behind desk hoteling?
 It’s a flexible workspace strategy where employees don't have permanently assigned desks.
 Instead, as one source puts it, "they reserve a desk or workspace in advance for a specific period."
 This means if you need a desk on Tuesday, you book one.
 If you're working from home on Wednesday, that desk becomes available for someone else.
 This system is fantastic for hybrid teams where office attendance varies.
 It ensures everyone who comes in has a guaranteed spot, without the company paying for underused space.
 It’s all about intentional use of the office, supported by a straightforward desk booking system that makes reservations easy and ensures your team can plan their office days effectively.

-Desk Hoteling vs. Hot Desking: Spotting the Difference
+Desk Hoteling vs. Hot Desking: What's the Difference?

 Now, you might be thinking, "Isn't that just hot desking?"
 It's a common question, but there's a key difference!
 While both involve shared desks, "the primary difference between hoteling and hot-desking is in the way employees can access desks."
 With hot desking, it’s typically a first-come, first-served situation – you walk in and hope to find an available spot.
 Desk hoteling, on the other hand, "requires employees to reserve desks in advance," often using specific software.
 This reservation aspect is what sets it apart.
 It brings a layer of predictability and organization, ensuring that when your team members make the commute, they know a workspace is waiting for them.
 This structured approach is a core part of effective hybrid work software solutions, making office visits smoother and more reliable for everyone involved.